top of page

 • Continual research to improve efficiency, i.e. greater productivity achieved with less labour, less materials, and less resources.
 This research extends to every aspect of the industry; it's processes, machines, software, working procedures, communication and data handling, management techniques, etc. The research will be carried out directly in the organisation the research centre is attached to, and others if necessary.

-• From the research, improving and then re- benchmarking all processes, to establish a new standard in efficiency and quality.
+• From the research, improving and then re-benchmarking all processes, to establish a new standard in efficiency and quality.

 • When a significant improvement is found, this new method and standard is then recorded and formulated into new open source education resources, which replace the old, and which are then sent to all the organisations in that industry area, so all staff automatically receive training improvements.

-• Any improvements relevant to pre school, and school education will also be sent to the governments education department.
+• Any improvements relevant to pre-school, and school education will also be sent to the governments education department.

-• The improvement, simplification, and stabilisation of industry regulation and rules, so that companies have a simple set of sensible rules which can easily be followed, and which only change if it creates a definite improvement.
+• The improvement, simplification, and stabilisation of statutory industry regulation and rules, so that companies have a simple set of sensible rules which can easily be followed, and which only change if it creates a definite improvement.

 • Improving and encouraging a safe and enjoyable working environment.

-• The research centres themselves will be regulated, and they will have to publicly report on the support they have delivered, and the improvements they have brought to their industry.
+• The research centres themselves will be regulated, and they will have to publicly report on the support they have delivered, and the improvements they have brought, to their industry.

 Supporting Policies